Built-in Web Server (easy)

 The pin code must be entered once per debugging session.
 If you will never use the built-in server for public access, you may disable the pin check by adding:

 to your OS’s environment variables.
 See Werkzeug docs for more information.

 Using the built-in server for public wikis is not recommended.
-Should you wish to do so, turn off the werkzeug debugger and auto reloader by passing the -d and -r flags.
+Should you wish to do so, turn off the werkzeug debugger and auto reloader by passing the –no-debugger and –no-reload flags.
 The wikiconfig.py settings of DEBUG = False and TESTING = False are ignored by the built-in server.
-You must use the -d and -r flags.
-See Werkzeug docs for more information.:
+See Werkzeug docs for more information:

 We won’t go into details about using moin under an external web server, because every web server software is different and has its own documentation, so please read the documentation that comes with it.
 Also, in general, server administration requires advanced experience with the operating system, permissions management, dealing with security, the server software, etc.

 In order to use MoinMoin with another web server, ensure that your web server can talk to the moin WSGI application, which you can get using this code: